Tilting Approximate Models: Setup and Assumptions

-where: and $\mathfrak{s}(.)\equiv\frac{\partial}{\partial \varphi}log( f(X|z_{i},\varphi))$, the score of the base density.
-Regarding the existence of $\mu(Z)$, or equivalently, the existence of the conditional density projection, \cite{Komunjer_Ragusa} provide primitive conditions for the case of projecting using a divergence that belongs to the $\phi-$ divergence class and moment restrictions that have unbounded moment functions.
+\cite{Komunjer_Ragusa} provide primitive conditions for the case of projecting using a divergence that belongs to the $\phi-$ divergence class and moment restrictions that have unbounded moment functions.
 Assumptions \textbf{BD-1a} and \textbf{BD-1b} are sufficient for their primitive conditions (Theorem 3).
+More particularly, the feasibility assumption of \cite{Komunjer_Ragusa} i.e. there exists at least one measure $H\in \mathcal{H}$ such that $\int log\left(\frac{dH}{dF}\right)dH<\infty$ is trivially satisfied by $H=\mathbb{P}$, the true probability measure, as long as the Kullback Leibler distance of the approximate measure $F$ to the true measure $\mathbb{P}$ is well defined.
+In this case, the Kullback - Leibler distance minimized at each projection step becomes as follows:

+This distance will be finite as long as the base density has a finite \textbf{KL} distance with respect to $\mathbb{P}(.)$ for some $\varphi\in \Phi$.
+If $F(.;z_{i},\varphi)$ is induced by a structural approximation, the distance will be finite if the approximation error is uniformly controlled over $z$.
+To see why, consider the density $f(x_{t};z_{t},\hat{\gamma}(z;\vartheta),\vartheta)$ induced by a set of approximations $\hat{\mathbf{\gamma}}(z;\varphi)$ to functions $\gamma(z)$, such as policy functions or value functions.
+The latter induces the true density, ${p}(x_{t};z_{t},{\gamma}(z),\vartheta)$.
+Then, using a functional Taylor expansion Hence, if the (log) density $f$ is $K$ times pathwise differentiable and the approximation method controls the error uniformly in $z_{i}$ i.e. $\sup_{z}||\hat{\gamma}-\gamma||<\infty$, then all of the terms on the RHS are bounded.
+Existing work has established uniform upper bounds on errors in value function iteration \citep{10.2307/2998564} and policy function iteration \citep{doi:10.1137/S0363012902399824}, as well as bounds on invariant distributions of simulations of approximated models \citep{RePEc:ecm:emetrp:v:73:y:2005:i:6:p:1939-1976}.

+In practice, at each parameter proposal by the estimation algorithm it is easy to check whether the projection exists, as the Lagrange multiplier vector $\mu$ takes implausibly high absolute values, and hence the parameter draw is rejected.
+To see this, notice that in \eqref{eq:mudef} if $m(X,Z,\vartheta)$ is uniformly positive or negative across $X$ for any $Z$, which implies that the moment condition cannot be satisfied, then optimal $\mu$ is either positive or negative infinity.